Welcome and Background

 The Masters in Health Professions Education programme which was launched in AY2018-19 is designed to meet the educator training needs of busy health professionals, both locally and internationally.
 As such, the programme is offered in both Blended and Online/Distance Learning formats.

-Research at UL’s Graduate Entry Medical School (GEMS) spans biomedical sciences, medicine, surgery, primary and pre-hospital care.
-With a focus on exploring the fundamentals of health and illness, GEMS researchers aim to contribute new knowledge relevant and translatable to real-world challenges.
-Through their expertise and leadership, GEMS faculty members and support staff are enabling the next generation of researchers as they aspire and strive to improve lives by preventing and treating disease.
-The Graduate Entry Medical School (GEMS) offers postgraduate degrees including Doctor of Medicine (MD) and Doctor of Philosophy (PhD) (traditional or structured).
+Research at UL’s School of Medicine spans biomedical sciences, medicine, surgery, primary and pre-hospital care.
+With a focus on exploring the fundamentals of health and illness, School researchers aim to contribute new knowledge relevant and translatable to real-world challenges.
+Through their expertise and leadership, School faculty members and support staff are enabling the next generation of researchers as they aspire and strive to improve lives by preventing and treating disease.
+The School of Medicine offers postgraduate degrees including Doctor of Medicine (MD) and Doctor of Philosophy (PhD) (traditional or structured).
 The impact of postgraduate student research in the School is reflected in the winning of Prizes such as the Irish Health Services Executive Open Access Awards and the "Doctor Awards" of the Royal Academy of Medicine in Ireland.
 PhD-led research has also resulted in patent applications and contributed to the design and assessment of novel medical devices.

 Future programmes are also in the pipeline, details of which will be available soon.

-While objective data in the form awards and prizes are incredibly helpful, there is nothing more powerful that the testimonial of GEMS students expressing their own experience of teaching and learning at UL GEMS.
+While objective data in the form awards and prizes are incredibly helpful, there is nothing more powerful that the testimonial of GEMS students expressing their own experience of teaching and learning at the UL School of Medicine.
 Below are a few pertinent quotes from recent graduates: